psrenergy/ncp-release-notes/docs/home.md

 ## New features

-* Added the possibility to import system demand data of a SDDP mid-long term planning study for the chronological execution option.
+* Added the possibility to import:
+  * system demand data of a SDDP mid-long term planning study for the chronological execution option.
-* Added the possibility to import bus demand data of a SDDP mid-long term planning study for the chronological execution option.
+  * bus demand data of a SDDP mid-long term planning study for the chronological execution option.
-* Added the possibility to import inflow data of a SDDP mid-long term planning study for the chronological execution option.
+  * inflow data of a SDDP mid-long term planning study for the chronological execution option.
-* Added the possibility to import renewable generation data of a SDDP mid-long term planning study for the chronological execution option.
+  * renewable generation data of a SDDP mid-long term planning study for the chronological execution option.
 * Included an option for retrieving, aggregating, filtering and graphing NCP results scattered throughout the temporary directories of a chronological execution.
 * Added import/export data from/to CSV functionality to the Renewable Generation Data.
 * Extended some model dimensions such as maximum number of circuits and buses.